Craig Shirley: Career

 In the 1970s, he worked for Senator Jacob Javits of New York, the John N. Dalton gubernatorial campaign in Virginia, and Senator Gordon Humphrey of New Hampshire.
 Shirley first met Ronald Reagan when Reagan campaigned for Humphrey in New Hampshire.

-In 1980, the Fund for a Conservative Majority independent-expenditure political action committee spent $750,000 in support of Reagan's presidential bid, for which Shirley produced and placed radio and newspaper ads in six of the early primary states.
+In 1980, he ran an important independent expenditure campaign in support of former California governor Ronald Reagan’s presidential bid in the first six primary states, on behalf of the Fund for a Conservative Majority.
+Shirley produced and placed radio and newspaper ads in New Hampshire, South Carolina, Florida and three other states, maximizing the three quarters of a million dollars that FCM budgeted for the campaign to help Reagan at a time when the campaign was broke.

 He joined the staff of the Republican National Committee in 1982.
 During the 1984 presidential campaign, Shirley was communications director for the National Conservative Political Action Committee.
 After Reagan’s reelection, in the late fall of 1984, Shirley opened his own firm and worked on numerous matters in co-ordination with the Reagan White House including aid to the Nicaraguan Contras, support for the Strategic Defensive Initiative, support for the Afghanistan Mujaheddin, support for Jonas Savimbi’s UNITA, and support for the Tax Reform Act of 1986.
 He also worked on the White House Conference on Small Business in 1985.; and lobbying on behalf of The Heritage Foundation for weapons shipments, via apartheid South Africa, to perpetuate Jonas Savimbi's 20-year insurgency against Angola.
 He also supported Reagan's Tax Reform Act of 1986, which reduced the top marginal tax rate from 50 percent to 28 percent, and participated in the 1985 White House Conference on Small Business.